In March, undergraduate students at the University of Missouri vote to elect the President and Vice-President of the student government.

 Julia Wopata is a senior studying computer science with a minor in math.
 She was born and raised in Kansas City, Missouri and loves the Kansas City Royals.
 During her time at Mizzou, Julia has made friends and connections in various parts of campus.
 She is a member of Kappa Alpha Theta and served on the executive board, serves in the music team and as a small group leader at Veritas, has participated in a winter Mizzou Alternative Break trip, worked in undergraduate research in the computer science department, served on the Greek trip to Harmons, Jamaica and was previously part of the Roots Mizzou team as a website developer.
 Her leadership roles have taught her the importance of listening, compassion, and patience.
 Now Julia wants to give back to the Mizzou community that has taught her so much.

 Andrew Goewert is a senior from St. Louis, MO, studying Political Science.
 Andrew is a former MSA Senator from the College of Arts and Sciences, and intern for state and federal elected officials through the Office of Service Learning’s CLIP Program.
 As the President of Mizzou’s chapter of the Associated Students of the University of Missouri (ASUM), Andrew is focused on registering students to vote and making sure their voices are heard through ASUM’s legislative platforms in Missouri’s state capitol, Jefferson City.
-His office hours are Monday/Wednesday/Friday from 10AM to 12PM, and Tuesday/Thursday from 2:30PM to 3:30PM, or by appointment.
+His office hours are by appointment only.

 Chief of Staff